This post contains affiliate links.

 When I was watching the first one, I was like… oh no. Is this something that the internet totally overhyped but actually sucks??
 The acting was terrible and no one was really into it.

-However, I quickly realized the night starts with the amateurs and new luchadores (wrestlers) who are trying to make it big, so don’t judge the Lucha Libre experience too soon.
+However, I quickly realized the night starts with the amateurs and new luchadors (wrestlers) who are trying to make it big, so don’t judge the Lucha Libre experience too soon.

 Next came the girls.
-This 3 vs. 3 match was definitely one of my favorites.
-The Lucha Libre shows should really let the girls do more.
-They were already way better actors, and they threw each other around, slapped, punched, and pulled hair as we cheered along.
+This 3 vs. 3 match was definitely one of my favorites and I think the Lucha Libre shows should really let the girls do more.
+They were already way better actors and they threw each other around, slapped, punched, and pulled hair as we cheered along.

 The show continued with seven more matches after the girls.
-In some, the good guys win, and in others the bad guys do.
-As the night went on, the audience and the luchadores got crazier and crazier.
+In some, the good guys win, in others, the bad guys do.
+As the night went on the audience and the luchadores got crazier and crazier.
 I promise by the end you will know their names, have your favorites, and be on your feet screaming with the rest of ’em.

 Mystico, a major star, came out in an all gold outfit and stole the show, while Marco flaunted his abs in a speedo.
-Shocker wore a shirt stating he was “1000% Guapo” (agree to disagree there) and another luchador had the audience doing his raise the roof catchphrase after every crazy move.
+Shocker wore a shirt stating he was “1000% Guapo” and another luchador had the audience doing his raise the roof catchphrase after every crazy move.

-Have a few beers, relax, and let the colorful and crazy world of wrestling in Mexico City consume you for a few hours.
+Have a few beers, relax, and let the colorful and crazy world of Lucha Libre in Mexico City consume you for a few hours.
 It will definitely be a night you’ll never forget!